AztecProtocol/dev-rel/hackathons/TOOLS.md

 #### Aztec Libraries

 [Aztec.nr](https://aztec.nr) - a framework for writing Aztec smart contracts in Noir.
 You can review more detail about the structure and process around writing contracts in the [Aztec.nr docs pages](https://docs.aztec.network/dev_docs/contracts/main).
-The framework includes 4 libaries:
+The framework includes 4 libraries:

 - `aztec` includes core functionality
 - `easy-private-state` for creating and managing private state